LJ9859/LJ9859/README.md

 - 🇺🇸 From the United States of America
 - 📘 My main repository is LJ9859/Malware-Database ( https://www.github.com/lj9859/malware-database )
 - 🚫🍴 Not accepting fork requests or pull requests at the moment
-- 👀 If you want to contribute/add your own sample, open up an issue in the issues tab, link where the file is (must be from github), and password if there is one, and I will see if I can add it or not.
+- 👀 If you want to contribute/add your own sample Malware-Database, open up an issue in the issues tab, link where the file is (must be from github), and password if there is one, and I will see if I can add it or not.
 If you made it, please specify so I can put it in the "Viewer-Made-Malware" folder.
 - 😎 Pronouns: He/Him/His
 - 💪 I try to be on GitHub atleast once a day.
 Got to keep that streak, you know?
 - 🦠 The Desktop Buddies and Antivirus Rogues are the most interesting samples for me!